Symmetry protected topological phases under decoherence: Abstract

 \section{Abstract}

-We study a class of symmetry protected topological (SPT) phases under various types of decoherence, which can drive a pure SPT state into a mixed state.
-We demonstrate that the system can still retain the nontrivial topological information from the SPT ground state even under decoherence, which can arise from noise or weak measurement.
-The main quantity that we investigate is the ``strange correlator" proposed previously as a diagnosis for the SPT ground states, and in this work, we generalize the notion of the strange correlator to mixed-state density matrices.
-Using both exact calculations of the stabilizer Hamiltonians and field theory evaluations, we demonstrate that under decoherence the nontrivial features of the SPT state can persist in the two types of strange correlators: type-I and type-II.
-We show that the nontrivial type-I strange correlator corresponds to the presence of the SPT information that can be efficiently identified from experiments, as well as the persistence of anomalous boundary physics.
-The nontrivial type-II strange correlator corresponds to the presence of the original SPT information in the density matrix, which in principle can be identified to distinguish decohered mixed states of an SPT and trivial states.
-Therefore, our work provides a unified framework to understand decohered SPT phases from the information-theoretic viewpoint.
+We investigate mixed states exhibiting nontrivial topological features, focusing on symmetry-protected topological (SPT) phases under various types of decoherence.
+Our findings demonstrate that these systems can retain topological information from the SPT ground state despite decoherence.
+In the ''doubled Hilbert space,'' we define symmetry-protected topological ensembles (SPT ensembles) and examine boundary anomalies in this space.
+We generalize the concept of the strange correlator, initially used to diagnose SPT ground states, to identify anomalies in mixed-state density matrices.
+Through exact calculations of stabilizer Hamiltonians and field theory evaluations, we show that nontrivial features of SPT states persist in two types of strange correlators: type-I and type-II.
+The type-I strange correlator reveals SPT information that can be efficiently detected and used experimentally, such as in preparing long-range entangled states.
+The type-II strange correlator encodes the full topological response of the decohered mixed state, reflecting the SPT state's pre-decoherence presence.
+Our work offers a unified framework for understanding decohered SPT phases from an information-theoretic perspective.